Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors: Results and Discussion

 Transistor performance changed significantly based upon how the Ta-seed and \ce{HfO_x} were deposited.
-Threshold voltage (\vth) and on-current (\ion), in particular, were each heavily process dependent as can be seen upon examination of \fig{Fig_1}(b) for representative devices having a 1\mum channel length.
-On-current spans over a decade after deposition despite exhibiting median values within 2x before being covered with the Ta-seed/\ce{HfO_x} stack.
-Threshold voltages differed by over 10 V even as their pre-deposition values were within 0.5 V. Taken together, it is readily apparent that the Ta-seed/\ce{HfO_x} depositions have affected the characteristics and quality of the devices.
+Threshold voltage (\vth\!) and on-current (\ion\!), in particular, were each heavily process dependent as can be seen qualitatively upon examination of the transfer curves in \fig{Fig_1}(b) for representative devices having a 1\mum channel length.
+Quantitatively, \fig{Fig_Box}(b,e) displays box and whisker plots of these parameters over all channel lengths before and after passivation.
+Variation in the threshold voltage ($V_{TH}$) and on-current ($I_{on}$) was significantly smaller before passivation compared to that observed after deposition of the \tao/\hfo stack.
+Threshold voltages differed by over 10 V even as their pre-deposition values were within 0.5 V. On-current, meanwhile, reduced at greatly varying levels depending on the process even as they were comparable before passivation.
+Taken together, it is readily apparent that the Ta-seed/\ce{HfO_x} depositions have affected the characteristics and quality of the devices.
 The following examines the physical mechanisms behind this variation by probing: (1) damage to the 2D-TMD material itself, (2) differences in the oxides deposited atop it and (3) the impact that these alterations have on charge transfer doping of the channel.

 To assess the physical changes in the materials inducing these variations, Raman and PL spectra of all 15 channel lengths were collected for each set of devices using a Witec alpha300R system with a 532 nm laser focused with a 50x/0.55 NA objective to a diffraction limited spot size of $\sim$590 nm nominally midway between the source and drain.
 Probing midway along the channel minimizes any effect due to charge-transfer or strain that could be induced by the contacts.
 Spectral measurements were acquired while all terminals of the device were allowed to float.
 Laser power and integration times for a given technique were kept consistent to allow nominal comparisons of signal strength between samples.
 Full details on the collection of Raman and PL spectra are provided in the Methods section.